lusaxweb/vuesax/docs/components/selects.md

 ## Multiple

-You can have a selection with multiple selections with the property `vs-multiple`.
-If you need the user to select only a certain number of options you can use the property `vs-max-selected`.
+You can have a selection with multiple selections with the property `multiple`.
+If you need the user to select only a certain number of options you can use the property `max-selected`.

 <vuecode md>
 <div slot="demo">